10 tips for unbeatable job ads

 - Direct approach: The most successful job offers speak directly to the candidates.
 So feel free to use you, we or you.
 Very formal or indirect phrases like “the ideal candidate has” usually result in fewer applications.

 - Speak the language of the target audience: If you’re looking to hire an IT person, you’ll naturally write differently than if you’re looking for an engineer or a salesperson.

 - Include local conditions: A rooftop terrace with a unique view?
 Or perhaps perfect public transportation connections?
 Including this information makes the company more personable and tangible.

 - Find a sparring partner: The easiest way is to always have a colleague proofread the texts and get feedback.
 Proofreading is great, but feedback on content is what makes the most progress.
 Marketing colleagues can also provide support here.

 - Evaluate continuously: How many applications did you receive?
 How many of those candidates were qualified enough for an initial phone interview?
 How long did it take to fill the position?
 If you collect all your job performance data, you can use this info to continuously improve your job ads.

 Performance Evaluation Tip:

-Recruitment analytics technologies help identify the most successful job ads and media used, benchmark successes, and make meaningful optimizations along the candidate journey.
+Campaign Performance Add-on technologies help identify the most successful job ads and media used, benchmark successes, and make meaningful optimizations along the candidate journey.
 Read more about this topic here.

 - Create a best-of folder: There’s nothing wrong with using an old job ad as a template if the performance data was unbeatable.
 Create a folder for yourself, save everything consistently, and share it with your team.